Coltonton/eon-custom-themes/README.md

 Thanks for asking young one!
 This is a project dedicated to de-comma-ing your EON!
 Wether you dont like Comma.ai the company or want to personalize your EON, I gotchu fam!

-This is a community project so here you can find new boot logos, boot animations, OpenPilot loading annimations, and even more for your device!
-Created/designed by myself and other community members.
+This is a community project so here you can find new boot logos, boot animations, OpenPilot loading animations, and even more for your device!
+Created/designed by myself with help from Shane Smiskol.
+With themes designed and made by myself and other community members.

 Also included in this repository is all the info you need to start hacking and making your own extra custom themes!
 See the [DEVREADME](https://github.com/Coltonton/eon-custom-themes/blob/master/developer/DEVREADME.md) in this repo in the developer folder.